Facing uptick in virus infections, Japan moves to limit public crowds

 The last time the emperor’s birthday celebration was canceled was 1996, amid a hostage crisis at the Japanese embassy in Peru.

-Organizers of the Tokyo Marathon, one of the world’s biggest such races, say the 38,000 general participants who signed up for the March 1 race will not be allowed to compete, a person with knowledge of the issue told Reuters.
+Organizers of the Tokyo Marathon, one of the world’s biggest such races, say the 38,000 general participants who signed up for the March 1 race will not be allowed to compete.

-Instead, the event will be limited to top-level competitors.
-A total of 176 elite runners and 30 elite wheelchair athletes are registered for the race.
+Instead, the event will be limited to top-level competitors, a person with knowledge of the issue told Reuters.
+Only 133 such athletes are registered for the race.

 A spokeswoman for the Tokyo Marathon Foundation declined to comment.